 Changing the Way You Talk to Yourself

-When our inner dialogue is positive, it empowers us.
-When our inner dialogue is negative it discourages us.
+When our internal dialogue is positive, it empowers us.
+When it is negative it discourages us.
 Negative dialogue forms limiting beliefs.

 Limiting beliefs can come from powerful outside influences such as parents, religions, families, educators, culture, media, and society.
 They can also develop on their own after repeated exposure to stimuli, or as a result of trauma or abuse.